Macikai POW and GULAG camps: Soviet period

 Political prisoners sentenced to 25 years of correctional work at the camp were held in a separate enclosed area.
 Even though official documents would often falsify the causes of prisoner deaths, it is a known fact that people would be executed by firing squad or exterminated in gas chambers; some of them would die from cold and hunger.
 The camp had a branch on Rusnė Island, which was founded in 1951 and held a population of around 200.
 In 1948 to 1955, nearly 450 people perished at the Macikai Gulag camp.
 Dead prisoners would be buried next to the camp.
 Currently, the cemetery is surrounded by a fence; however, there are no exact data as to how many people are actually buried there.

 The Gulag camp was closed on June 18, 1955.
 After that, efforts were made to tear down the prisoner cemetery.
 An irrigation project for the territory of the cemetery was drawn in 1955.
 Even though the irrigation was never completed, the remaining area of the cemetery is now smaller, because its western side had been washed and eroded by the River Šyša for an extended period of time, and its northern and eastern territory was used as pastures and tilled land.
 In the second half of the 20th century, residential buildings were erected on a portion of the cemetery.

-Archaeological excavations of the mass graves of the Gulag camp in Macikai, discovered in 2020, will also be launched in the near future.
+Mass graves of the Gulag camp in Macikai were discovered in 2020.